-His name’s Jason and he’s as hot as the weather, Nathan thinks.
+His name’s Jason and he’s as hot as the weather, Cameron thinks.
 He looks a similar age, early twenties.
-Probably rents the house, Nathan decides, unless he lives with his parents.
+Probably rents the house, Cameron decides, unless he lives with his parents.

 ‘What are you doing?’
 Jason asks through the door.
 His voice is deep and accent thick.